riffomonas/minimalR/03_data_frames.md

 ---

 ### Activity 7
-As was mentioned, the "gender" column contains the sex of each individual ("f" or "m").
-Change our `rename` function to also include code to change the name of that column.
+As was mentioned, the “gender” column contains the sex of each individual (“f” or “m”).
+Change our rename function to also include code to change the name of the gender column to sex

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">